Advancing state of the art high-performance computing, communications and data analytics.

 Networking Research Papers

-- DANCES – The DANCES project (Developing Applications with Networking Capabilities via End-to-End SDN) is developing tools to allow the scheduling of network resources much as compute resources are scheduled now, with the aim of reducing data transfer bottlenecks, a serious hindrance to scientifc research.
+DANCES – The DANCES project (Developing Applications with Networking Capabilities via End-to-End SDN) is developing tools to allow the scheduling of network resources much as compute resources are scheduled now, with the aim of reducing data transfer bottlenecks, a serious hindrance to scientific research.